ROCm-DS/hip-ucxx/docs_amd/reference/send-recv.rst

 Client
 ------

 For Sockets, on the client-side we connect to the established host/port combination and send data to the socket.
-The client-side is a bit more interesting in hipUCXX: ``create_endpoint`` also uses a host/port combination to establish a connection, and after an ``Endpoint`` is created, ``hello, world`` is passed back and forth between the client and server.
+The client-side is a bit more interesting in hip-ucxx: ``create_endpoint`` also uses a host/port combination to establish a connection, and after an ``Endpoint`` is created, ``hello, world`` is passed back and forth between the client and server.

 **UCX:**